nkuhuxu/eNRRCrew/eNRRCrew_chainlit/README.md

  - **GraphRAG retriever:** Enhances responses by retrieving relevant information from a curated knowledge base of eNRR abstracts and providing novel electrocatalyst recommendations.
  - **CSV file handler:** Executes code to interact with CSV files, enabling seamless data manipulation and analysis in response to user queries.

-The complete dataset of structure-activity relationships, extracted from 2,321 analyzed papers, can be found in `data_include_morphology_electrocatalyst.csv`.
+The complete dataset of structure-activity relationships, extracted from 2,321 analyzed papers, can be found in `input/data_include_morphology_electrocatalyst.csv`.

 ## 🚀 Online Demo